-As mentioned above, the FEE will consume $\sim 20\,\mathrm{W}$ at maximum.
+As mentioned above, the FEE will consume $\sim\!20\,\mathrm{W}$ at maximum.
 Breaking up to each voltage, this implies 1 A of 4 V, 4 A of 2 V (digital), and 4 A of 2 V (analog) at maximum.
-The latest measurement of the current at prototype v1 board was $0.5\,\mathrm{A}$ of 4 V, $2.4\,\mathrm{A}$ of 2 V

-$^{653}$ (digital), and 2.4 A of 2 V (analog), therefore 12 W in total.
-Since the current is large and $^{654}$ the power supply rack is $\sim$ 20 m far from the FEE at TPC, the low voltage power supply distribution scheme should be carefully designed.
-Fig. 2.26 shows the initial design of the low voltage power distribution scheme for the TPC FEE.
-The bulk power supply will be
+The latest measurement of the current at prototype v1 board was 0.5 A of 4 V, 2.4 A of 2 V (digital), and 2.4 A of 2 V (analog), therefore 12 W in total.
+Since the current is large and the power supply rack is $\sim\!20\,\mathrm{m}$ far from the FEE at TPC, the low voltage power supply distribution scheme should be carefully designed.
+Fig. 2.28 shows the initial design of the low voltage power distribution scheme for the TPC FEE.
+The bulk power supply will be Vicor MegaPak 4 kW, in which ten 400 W DC-DC converters will be installed.
+We use 8 V modules that can supply up to 50 A, considering significant voltage drop between power distribution board and FEEs.
+This will result in using one 8 V module for 4 V and two 8 V modules for each 2 V lines.
+The distribution board will be designed so that one board takes care of 26 FEEs (corresponding to one sector) or 52 FEEs (two sectors).
+The decision will be 682 made relatively soon considering the form factor of the distribution board.
+683

-Figure 2.26: Low voltage power distribution scheme for TPC FEE.
+Figure 2.28: Low voltage power distribution scheme for TPC FEE.